JesseAldridge/screen_recorder/README.md

 `launchctl unload ~/Library/LaunchAgents/com.jessealdridge.screenshots.plist`

 Using the default config, one screenshot will be taken every five seconds and six days of screenshots will be stored.
-They should take up about five GB worth of hard-drive space.
+They should take up about 10-20 GB worth of hard-drive space.

 [MIT License](https://opensource.org/licenses/MIT)